 '''

 pitch = 0

 lock = 0

 #TIME 0.5

 lock = 1

-#TIME 1
+#TIME 1 10

 picth = 1e-8

 '''

-When you run a job for 5 seconds, the simulation uses pitch=0, lock=0 for the first 0.5 seconds, then sets lock=1 and runs for another 0.5 seconds.
+When you run a job for 5 seconds, the simulation uses pitch=0, lock=0 for the first 0.5 seconds, and data are stored in the output file every certain number of events which is specified in the modeler inquiry, "Write one data point every N steps".
+Then the simulation sets lock=1 and runs for another 0.5 seconds.
 After running total of 1 second, the pitch value is changed to 1e-8.
+Also, from now on, events are stored in the file every 10th event.
 This can be easily understood when you remember the rule that the definition given later has a higher precedence than the one given before.